cjcho03/Prolog-Interpreter-Visualizer/README.md

 # Prolog Interpreter

-This project is a basic Prolog interpreter written in Go.
+This project is a basic Prolog interpreter written in Go, with a small TypeScript visualizer for stepping through execution traces.

-Right now, it only includes the core pieces needed to get a simple interpreter working:
+Right now, it includes the core pieces needed for a working Prolog-style resolver:

 * Atoms
 * Variables
 * Predicates
-* Facts
+* Facts and rules
+* Clauses
 * Unification
 * Multiple query goals
+* Rule-body expansion
-* Depth-first search
+* Depth-first resolution
+* Backtracking
-* Basic backtracking
+* Recursive rules
+* Variable standardization for separate rule calls
+* Execution tracing for goals, clause attempts, unification, failures, backtracking, and solutions
+* A fixed visualizer demo for showing the resolution process
-* Tests for unification and query resolution
+* Tests for unification, facts, rules, backtracking, and recursive resolution

 The current version does not yet parse normal Prolog source code.
-Facts and queries are created directly in Go so the underlying logic can be tested first.
+Facts, rules, and queries are created directly in Go so the interpreter logic can be developed and tested before adding parsing.

 ## Planned Features

 Future versions may add:

-* Rules, such as `grandparent(X, Z) :- parent(X, Y), parent(Y, Z).`
 * A parser for `.pl` Prolog files
 * A command-line interface
 * Interactive queries using `?-`
+* User-entered programs and queries through the visualizer
 * Built-in predicates
 * Lists
 * Anonymous variables using `_`
 * Negation
 * Cut (`!`)
-* Recursion support through rules
 * Better error handling
-* Query tracing to show unification and backtracking steps
+* Additional trace events for rule expansion
 * More complete test coverage